Step 1: Perform all the car care items first

 Cover with a breathable fabric

-If you’re storing your car indoors, you can cover it with just a sheet.
+If you’re storing your car for winter indoors, you can cover it with just a sheet.
 But if it’ll be sitting outdoors, spend the bucks for a breathable water-resistant custom-fitted cover.
 (A waterproof tarp would trap moisture and create a perfect environment for rust.)
 Also, make sure you cover the tires to protect the rubber from damaging UV rays.
 Forget the tire dressing.
 It doesn’t extend the life of the tire at all.